Halleluhwah

 "Halleluwah" (alternatively titled "Halleluhwah" on some post-1989 releases) is a song by the krautrock band Can, from their 1971 album Tago Mago.
 The track, which originally took up a whole side of long-playing vinyl record, lasts for 18 minutes and 28 seconds and is characteristic of the band's sound around 1971 in that it features a vast array of improvised guitars and keyboards, tape editing, and the rhythm section "pounding out a monster trance/funk beat".
 The drum beat for which the song is famous is repeated almost continuously by Jaki Liebezeit, with only minor variations, throughout the course of the 18-minute jam.
 In one line of the song, Damo Suzuki's lyrics mention all the songs from side one of Tago Mago: "mushroom head, oh yeah, paper house."

-The original UK pressing of Tago Mago misprinted the song's title as "Hallelujah" both on the LP's center label and on the back flap of the album jacket.
+The original UK pressing of Tago Mago misprinted the song's title as "Hallelujah" both on the LP's centre label and on the back flap of the album jacket.

 Other versions

 A much shorter version of the song appears as the B-side to the band's 1971 single "Turtles Have Short Legs", and a different shortened version later saw release on Can's compilation album Cannibalism.
+The song appears on the 1997 remix album Sacrilege, being remixed by The Orb.

 On vocalist Damo Suzuki's 1998 solo album V.E.R.N.I.S.S.A.G.E, a version of this song is performed along with "Mushroom", also from Tago Mago.
 His band at the time featured Jaki Liebezeit on drums.

-The song appears on the 1997 remix album Sacrilege, being remixed by The Orb.

 Samples

-The song's drum part was sampled by Primal Scream for their 1997 single "Kowalski".

 The song's piano segment was sampled by A Tribe Called Quest on their final studio album We Got It from Here...
 Thank You 4 Your Service on the song "Lost Somebody".